April – Women’s Eye Health Month

 Preventing Eye Issues

-Scheduling a comprehensive eye exam every year is a way to prevent potential eye issues, and detect them early on.
+Scheduling An eye exam every year is a way to prevent potential eye issues, and detect them early on.
 Other ways in which to prevent potential eye issues:

 - Maintaining a healthy diet